elucidium/elucidium.github.io/_pages/music.md

 - violin (10+ years)
 - mallet percussion (2 years in high school, primarily marimba)
 - voice (3+ years, caveat: I have no formal training but I've accrued a good amount of working knowledge over the years)
+- guitar (~2 years, novice-level)

 ### software
 - MainStage 3
 - Dorico Pro 3.5
 - Finale
 - Logic Pro
+- Ableton Live
 - GarageBand
 - Audacity
+- I'm also working with [Isaac Hayward](https://isaachayward.com/) to finish developing [CueQueue](https://cuequeue.app/docs/), an Ableton Live plugin used to integrate playback into live performance.

 ### other
-- Music direction
-*c.f.
-"Productions and Performances" section above*
-- Sightreading
-*high proficiency; I'll happily sightread anything*
-- Conducting
-*1 year of coursework, plus practical experience working with the CMU All-University Orchestra and conducting pits for shows I music direct*
-- Arranging and transcription
-*I've learned that I can transcribe by ear very quickly*
-- Absolute pitch
-*I suppose this one technically is not a learned skill...*
+Music direction, vocal direction, audition accompaniment, sightreading and sightsinging (high proficiency), piano conducting, stick conducting, transcription (both by ear and from MIDI stems in a DAW), absolute pitch

 ## skills I would like to acquire
 - A more formalized knowledge of **vocal technique**, both in classical and contemporary contexts!
 Everything I currently know is secondhand from being in rehearsal rooms with people far more experienced than me.